Psilocybin-assisted therapy for depression

 In August 2024, a systematic review and meta-analysis, published in the British Medical Journal (BMJ), looked at 19 placebo-controlled studies of oral monotherapy with either psychedelics (psilocybin, lysergic acid diethylamide, MDMA and ayahuasca) or escitalopram (an antidepressant of the selective serotonin reuptake inhibitor class).
 In the meta-analysis, authors looked for changes in depressive symptoms from baseline.
 The study concluded: “Of the available psychedelic treatments for depressive symptoms, patients treated with high dose psilocybin showed better responses than those treated with placebo in the antidepressant trials.”

-It is important to note that psilocybin should only be used under the guidance of a trained healthcare professional in a safe and controlled environment.
+Psilocybin should only be used under the guidance of a trained healthcare professional in a safe and controlled environment.